prampec/MCP23017int/README.md

 8 | GPB7 | 15

 ## Background
+The arduino interrupt pin was set to pullups, and MCP23017 interrupt output was set to open drain.
+This means, that when there is no data on interrupt pin, the level is pulled high by arduino, and MCP23017 pulls that down to ground, only when required.

-When a push (FALLING) detected, the pin was reprogrammed to RISING detection.
+When a button push (FALLING) detected, the corresponding MCP23017 pin was reprogrammed to RISING detection.

-Unfortunately some extra data stays on the interrupt buffer of MCP23017, and interrupt will not work correctly until the interrupt buffer is cleared.
-So there are some hooks in the code for some interrupt cleanup.
+Unfortunately there is a strange behaviour of the MCP23017.
+It keeps sending interrupts as long as the button is pressed, that is why the interrupt detection is changed runtime.
+Also, there is an "interrupt queue"-like thing inside, and interrupts will not work correctly until the interrupt buffer is cleared.
+So there are some extra hooks involved in the code for the interrupt cleanup.

 ## TODO
-Test/support sleep and powerdown modes.
+ - Test/support sleep and powerdown modes.
+ - Investigate whether is it possible to eliminate extra interrupt-queue cleaning hooks.
+ - Use different license for wider integration options.

+**Please fill free to post contribute!**

+## Tested on
+Library known to be working the following setups.

+Ide versions:
+ - Arduino 1.8.5

+Hardware:
+ - ESP8266

+**Please fill free to post an issue with your tested hardware!**